Deadline: April 30, 2014

 Non-members- The early deadline entry fee is $250(US).
 Each subsequent entry is $175(US).

 The late deadline entry fee is $250(US).
 Each subsequent entry is $175(US).

 Payment is accepted by check or credit card.
 Checks should be made payable to: CWA or the Construction Writers Association.
 If using a credit card, then you can fax the form to CWA.

 The deadline for entries is April 30, 2014.

 The late deadline for entries is May 21, 2014.

 All submittals must be postmarked no later than the deadlines.

 The entry and the payment should be sent separately to the designated addresses by the deadline.
-Your entry must be sent to the committee chairperson.
-Your payment must be sent to CWA.
-See below.
+Your entry must be sent to the committee chairperson and your payment and/or payment form to the CWA office.

 Send entries to:

 Patti Flesher, CWA Journalism Awards Chair at firstname.lastname@example.org and state “CWA Journalism Award Entry -add your name- in the "Subject" line.